 Leftover Pancakes with Veggies and Applesauce

-Whenever you have pancakes left from a weekend breakfast, freeze them to use for easy future meals.
-You can warm, then sandwich with nut or seed butter and dice up.
+Whenever you have pancakes left from a weekend breakfast, freeze them to use for easy future hot lunches.
+You can warm them, then sandwich with nut or seed butter and dice up.
 Pack with simple sides like applesauce and veggies.

 (Shown in the Omie Bento Box.)